 According to the Federal Emergency Management Agency (FEMA), SCIPP states are among the most disaster declared in the United States.
-As of early 2013, all 6 SCIPP states were ranked within the top 15 most disaster declared states across the country, with 4 of those states being ranked in the top 10.
+As of late 2016, 5 of the 6 SCIPP states were ranked within the top 15 most disaster declared states across the country, with 3 of those states being ranked in the top 10.
 The SCIPP region also suffers from a frequent recurrence of droughts, which are not accounted for in FEMA disaster declarations.
 Regardless of the methods of designating disasters, SCIPP aims to bring equal attention to all major climate hazards through comprehensive historical datasets.

 SCIPP research is conducted through active engagement and partnership with a large community of regional, state, and local stakeholder groups.
 SCIPP combines the expertise of climate scientists, meteorologists, and geographers with the everyday experience of decision makers and planners through frequent workshops, meetings, interviews, and surveys.
 The goal of the two-way interactions is to allow a transfer of climate science and information to decision makers, while likewise allowing decision makers the opportunity to reveal their challenges, concerns, and needs for climate hazard information.